• Skip to main content

 NordVPN also has a huge server network that contains several specialized server types.
 Connecting to these types of servers will increase your security or privacy in specific situations:

-• Double VPN servers.
+- Double-VPN servers.
 These work by passing your internet traffic through 2 NordVPN servers, one after another.
 This design slows your traffic down a little but makes it extra difficult for outsiders to determine your IP address by monitoring server traffic.

-• Onion-over-VPN servers.
+- Onion-over-VPN servers.
 These work by passing your VPN traffic through the Onion network (part of the Tor project).
 Tor adds anonymity to the security and privacy VPN traffic already has.

-• Obfuscated servers.
-These format your VPN traffic so that it looks like standard HTTPS internet traffic.
+- Obfuscated servers.
+These servers format your VPN traffic so that it looks like standard HTTPS internet traffic.
 This lets your traffic hide from defeat internet censors.
+While we haven't been able to personally test this, NordVPN reportedly works just fine for getting around the Great Firewall of China.

 To prevent your Internet Service Provider (ISP) or other snoops from spying on your DNS queries, NordVPN encrypts those queries and passes them through the VPN tunnel to its own secure, private DNS service.

 The company has also made major changes to the physical servers in their network.
-They have converted their 5,500+ servers to diskless operation.
+They have converted their 5,600+ servers to diskless operation.
 Without hard drives, there is no way for anything to get stored on a server.
 Even if someone were to physically steal one of NordVPN's servers they wouldn't be able to get any data off it since everything on the server would disappear the instant the server is disconnected from power.

 Proton VPN features